 You need to defend your life, your family's life.

-But I like choices.
+Totally understandable, but I like choices.

 I like technology and I like options.

-And that's where burner comes in.
+And that's where Burner comes in.

 Burner launchers, BYRNA.